 These dates are for graduate and undergraduate students at the Storrs campus.
 Exchange students and UCAELI students, as well as students at other campuses may follow different calendars.
 Check with your program for details.

-- Early move-in date for new international students who live on campus (Storrs).
+- Early move-in date #1 for new international graduate students who live on campus (Storrs).

 - You must plan to arrive in Storrs before 12:00 p.m. on Friday 8/18.
 If you cannot get a flight that accommodates this check-in time, you need to arrive the day before and stay in a hotel.
 Hotel listings are available here.